What to know about COVID-19 testing

 Molecular tests look for genetic signs of the virus.

 To do this test, your doctor swabs the inside of your nose and the upper part of your throat.
 It takes just a few seconds to collect a sample, which is then tested in a lab.
-A saliva test is also available in some parts of the country.
+A saliva test may also be available.

 Molecular tests are highly accurate.
-So they’re one of the most reliable ways to diagnose COVID-19.
-But it may take up to a week to get the results back from a lab.
-So there’s another test you might receive first.
+So they're one of the most reliable ways to diagnose COVID-19.
+But it may take several days to get the results back from a lab.
+So there's another test you might receive first.

 Antigen tests look for fragments of proteins that are found in or on the coronavirus.

 These tests use a nasal or throat swab.
 And they can give results in minutes at a doctor's office, rather than having to be sent out to a lab.